mr-wellick/ds-and-algos-in-c/README.md

 - As long as p points to x, p is an alias for x.
 Not only does *p have the same value as x, but changing the value of *p also changes the value of x.

 - Note, never apply the indirection operator to an uninitialized pointer variable.
-This causes undefined behavior
+This causes undefined behavior.

 ## Pointer Assignment